Stock events for The E.W. Scripps Co. (SSP)

 SSP’s Geographic footprint

 The E.W.
-Scripps Co. operates more than 60 television stations in over 40 markets across 22 states in the United States and its headquarters are located in Cincinnati, Ohio.
+Scripps Company operates more than 60 local television stations across over 40 markets in the United States.
+Its national networks reach households across the U.S. The company is headquartered in Cincinnati, Ohio.

 SSP Corporate Image Assessment